biantsh/graph-neural-networks/README.md

 - `dataset_generator.py` to randomly generate a dataset of undirected graphs labeled as having a Eulerian path or not.
 - `model_training.py` to train a graph neural network on the generated dataset.
-- `model_inference.py` to test a trained model on more randomly graphs.
+- `model_inference.py` to test a trained model on more randomly generated graphs.

 # Approach